-- o the mastectomy wound (for example, tingly feelings or shooting pain); - You might have tingly feelings or shooting pain where the breast was removed.
-These feelings can last for 6 months or longer; - Occasionally after an operation a haematoma (collection of blood) may develop.
-This may require an operation to remove it and stop any bleeding vessels. - o the axillary sample (for example, numbness and discomfort); - You might experience numbness or discomfort in the armpit and upper arm as well as shoulder stiffness.
-The numbness usually lessens slowly after treatment but might not resolve completely; - lymphoedema, (this is a swelling in the tissue below the skin caused by lymph fluid that cannot drain away); - > By only taking a sample of the axillary glands the chance of this is much less than removing all the glands (an axillary clearance).
+- the mastectomy wound (for example, tingly feelings or shooting pain); - You might have tingly feelings or shooting pain where the breast was removed or under the same armpit.
+These feelings can last for 6 months or longer.
+If fluid collects under your wound (a seroma), it may need to be drained using a needle and syringe.
+Draining is a very simple procedure that can be done by a member of the breast team. - Most people will not experience any serious complications from their surgery.

-Version 1.1

-Expiry Date: May 2017

-Sometimes, more surgery is needed to put right these types of complications.

-Most people will not experience any serious complications from their surgery.
 The risks increase for the elderly people, those who are overweight and people who already have heart, chest or other medical conditions such as diabetes or kidney failure.
-As with all surgery, there is a risk that you may die.

-You will be cared for by a skilled team of doctors, nurses and other healthcare workers who are involved in this type of surgery every day.
+As with all surgery, there is a 1:250,000 risk that you may die. - You will be cared for by a skilled team of doctors, nurses and other healthcare workers who are involved in this type of surgery every day.
 If problems arise, we will be able to assess them and deal with them appropriately.